cityofaustin/Residential-Permitting/_projects/deck/define.md

 ### Electric Permits

-Having electricity on your deck does not require a building permit.
-However, you still need an electric permit.
+Having electricity on your deck requires an electric permit.

+* If you want to run a line of electricity to your deck for an outlet or fan, you will need to get a stand-alone electric permit in person from the&nbsp;[Service Center](/contact/#service-contact) at One Texas Center.
+* If the electricity on your deck will require changes to the main electrical meter, a registered electrician must get the permit.
 * If your deck will require a building permit, the City will generate the electric permit automatically with your building permit.
-* If you do not need a building permit but you want to run a line of electricity to your deck for an outlet or fan, you will need to get a stand-alone electric permit in person from the&nbsp;[Service Center](/contact/#service-contact) at One Texas Center.
-* If the electricity on your deck will require changes to the main electrical meter, a registered electrician must get the permit.

 ### Tree Permits